SergTyapkin/js-models-validator/README.md

   },
   field9: {
     type: Number,
-    optional: true, // |=>  field will not be exists in result class if it's not provided },
+    optional: true, // |=>  field will not be exists in result object if it's not provided },
   field10: {
     type: Array,